-Żurek (sour rye soup) belongs to ABC of Polish traditional kitchen and to my knowledge is a typical Easter holiday meal.
-If you are in Poland, and want to try local food this one is on the must-try list together with bigos (cabbage stew >>>), pierogi (dumplings >>>), schabowy (pork chop) and flaczki (chitlings).
+Żurek (sour rye soup) belongs to ABC of Polish traditional kitchen and to my knowledge it is a typical Easter holiday meal.
+If you are in Poland and want to try local food this one is on the must-try list together with bigos (cabbage stew >>>), pierogi (dumplings >>>), schabowy (pork chop) and flaczki (chitlings).
 (The latter would not be however touched by many of my international colleagues.)
-The traditional additions are besides bread and potatoes in different form, buckwheat, barley and millet.
+The traditional additions are besides bread and potatoes in a different form, buckwheat, barley, and millet.

 My photo is a bit staged.
 I added some other requisites.
 First, these are a small glass and a bottle of (bison grass) vodka.
 I skipped drinking it today, but if I had to choose an alcoholic drink that goes best with żurek, this would be vodka.
 (Instead, I took the orange juice, but it was against any tradition).
 The other essential requisite is tea pottery.
 Poland is a country with a really high consumption of tea.
 There are no unique traditions around it, like around afternoon tea in England.
 Black tea is simply taken by many as the main drink accompanying almost all meals.